bioidiap/bob.ip.binseg/doc/training.rst

 ======================

-Instead of the default configs you can pass the full path of your customized dataset and model config.
+Instead of the default configs you can pass the full path of your customized dataset and model config (both in PyTorch format).
+The default configs are stored under ``bob.ip.binseg/bob/ip/binseg/configs/``.

 .. code-block:: bash